U.S. Route 50 in the District of Columbia: Route description

 Near the National Gallery of Art, US 50 turns left on 6th Street NW, and after several blocks, right onto New York Avenue NW.
 The northern terminus of I-395 is at a signaled intersection with New York Avenue and 4th Street NW.
 At that intersection, traffic from New York Avenue in either direction may turn south onto I-395, but traffic on northbound I-395 may turn only right (east) onto New York Avenue, but not west toward Downtown Washington.
 US 1 northbound runs concurrently with US 50 along Constitution Avenue NW from 14th Street NW to 6th Street NW, and along 6th Street NW from Constitution Avenue NW to New York Avenue NW.

 The route continues northeast on New York Avenue through Northeast Washington, passing the United States National Arboretum.
 US 1 Alt. is concurrent with US 50 along New York Avenue between 6th Street NW and Bladensburg Road.
 Beyond the Arboretum, New York Avenue becomes a freeway, with an off-level interchange with South Dakota Avenue in the Fort Lincoln area.
 US 50 then crosses the Anacostia River and continues into Maryland, where it becomes the John Hanson Highway and interchanges with the Baltimore-Washington Parkway.

 History

-The New York Avenue Industrial Freeway, if built, would have replaced New York Avenue as U.S. Route 50 east of Interstate 395.
+The New York Avenue Industrial Freeway, if built, would have replaced New York Avenue as US 50 east of I-395.